donaldp/formidablejs-vercel-example/README.md

 #### Formidable Environment Variables

-You will need to add the following environment variables to your Github project:
+You will need to add the following secrets to your Github project:

 `APP_NAME` - the name of your application, .e.g. `Formidable Example`.